The BBC is under scrutiny. Here’s what research tells about its role in the UK

 Professor Rasmus Kleis Nielsen is Director of the Reuters Institute for the Study of Journalism and Professor of Political Communication at the University of Oxford.
 His work focuses on changes in the news media, political communication, and the role of digital technologies in both.

-Dr Anne Schulz is a Research Fellow at the Reuters Institute for the Study of Journalism.
+Dr Anne Schulz is a former Research Fellow at the Reuters Institute for the Study of Journalism.
 Her doctoral work focused on populism, media perceptions, and news consumption.
-She is researching questions surrounding news audiences and digital news.
+She researches questions surrounding news audiences and digital news.

-Dr Richard Fletcher is a Senior Research Fellow at the Reuters Institute for the Study of Journalism and leads the Institute’s research team.
+Dr Richard Fletcher is Director of Research at the Reuters Institute for the Study of Journalism.
 His primary research interests are global trends in digital news consumption, comparative media research, the use of social media by journalists and news organisations, and more broadly, the relationship between technology and journalism.
 He is lead researcher and co-author of the main Digital News Report – the world’s largest annual survey of global news consumption.

 - Castro-Herrero, L., Nir, L. and Skovsgaard, M. (2018).
 'Bridging Gaps in Cross-Cutting Media Exposure: The role of public service media.'
 Political Communication.
 Advance Online Publication.
 DOI: 10.1080/10584609.2018.1476424